 In Red Lodge, a town of 2,100 that’s a popular jumping-off point for a scenic route into the Yellowstone high country, a creek running through town jumped its banks and swamped the main thoroughfare, leaving trout swimming in the street a day later under sunny skies.

 Residents described a harrowing scene where the water went from a trickle to a torrent over just a few hours.

 The water toppled telephone poles, knocked over fences and carved deep fissures in the ground through a neighborhood of hundreds of houses.
 Electricity was restored by Tuesday, but there was still no running water in the affected neighborhood.

 Heidi Hoffman left early Monday to buy a sump pump in Billings, but by the time she returned her basement was full of water.

 “We lost all our belongings in the basement,” Hoffman said as the pump removed a steady stream of water into her muddy backyard.
 “Yearbooks, pictures, clothes, furniture.
 Were going to be cleaning up for a long time.”

-On Monday, Yellowstone officials evacuated the northern part of the park, where roads may remain impassable for a substantial length of time, Sholly said in a statement.
-But the flooding affected the rest of the park, too, with park officials warning of yet higher flooding and potential problems with water supplies and wastewater systems at developed areas.
+Yellowstone’s northern roads may remain impassable for a substantial length of time.
+The flooding affected the rest of the park, too, with park officials warning of yet higher flooding and potential problems with water supplies and wastewater systems at developed areas.

 Mark Taylor, owner and chief pilot of Rocky Mountain Rotors, said his company had airlifted about 40 paying customers over the past two days from Gardiner, including two women who were “very pregnant.”